Hammerill/Sand-Box2D-levels/docs/README-levels.md

 - `thumbnail` - link to the image in PNG or JPG format with 16x9 aspect.
 It might be a screenshot from the level or some illustration describing it.
 When no thumbnail specified, in the level selector menu (doesn't exists yet though) is fallback image showed.
-- `screenshots: ["...", "..."]` - list of screenshots from the level in the same format as `thumbnail`.
+- `"screenshots": ["...", "..."]` - list of screenshots from the level in the same format as `thumbnail`.

 And you can add custom fields to metadata if you think you need to do it.